Glueball-meson molecules

 In this model, the standard SU(2) linear sigma model is complemented by the scalar dilaton field $G$, representing the glueball's interpolating field.
-The parameters of the dilaton-pion interactions are fixed by fitting the decay widths of the scalar fields, whose masses and mixing parameters are fitted to the masses of $f_0(1710)$, $f_0(1500)$, and $f_)(1370)$ states.
+The parameters of the dilaton-pion interactions are fixed by fitting the decay widths of the scalar fields, whose masses and mixing parameters are fitted to the masses of $f_0(1710)$, $f_0(1500)$, and $f_0(1370)$ states.
 The resulting lowest-energy molecular state will have quantum numbers of the pseudoscalar, $0^{-+}$, so we will denote it as ${\cal P}$ in what follows.

 Has such a state been observed?
-We will argue that a light quark state $\pi(1800)$ could have a significant ${\cal P}$ molecular component, which could explain its somewhat narrow width, which is rather unusual for such a massive light-quark $q \bar q$ state \cite{EugenioTalk}.
-We will discuss the decay patterns of glueball molecular states.
-Finally, we will comment on the possible implications of glueball molecules with other quantum numbers.
+We will conjecture that a light quark state $\pi(1800)$ has a significant ${\cal P}$ molecular component.
+This could explain its somewhat narrow width, which is rather unusual for such a massive light-quark $q \bar q$ state \cite{EugenioTalk,Barnes:1996ff}.
+We will also discuss the decay patterns of glueball-meson molecular states.
+The proof of this conjecture would require a thorough investigation of this state's decay and production channels.
+Finally, we will comment on the possible implications of glueball-meson molecules with other quantum numbers.